On the {$L^\infty $} norms of spectral projectors on shrinking intervals: the cases of some spheres of revolution and of the Euclidean disk: Introduction

 \myindent Let us discuss how we will use these ingredients in the case of $\sphere$.
 The case of the Euclidean disk is similar away of the boundary, but we use directly the known asymptotics of the eigenfunctions which turn out to express in terms of Bessel functions.
+Near the boundary, we rely on the same idea but we have to refine the estimate of gaps between caustic sets, and on more careful counting estimates.

-From the first two ingredients, we know the asymptotic behaviour of the eigenfunctions near the caustics.
+\myindent From the first two ingredients, we know the asymptotic behaviour of the eigenfunctions near the caustics.
 Using the two next ingredients, we can estimate the distances between caustics for eigenfunctions corresponding to eigenvalues of $\Delta $ in the small interval.
-Finally, we use a simple counting argument using the remainder estimates in the Weyl law.
+Finally, we use a simple counting argument using the improved remainder estimate in the Weyl law \eqref{generic}.

-\myindent We need to estimate the $L^2(M) $ to $L^\infty (K) $ norm of the spectral projection.
-We start with the formula